 When we hear the word “fasting”—an historic Lenten emphasis—the initial image is associated with dieting.
-Fasting is a foreign and somewhat threatening notion (for us in North America), conjuring notions of self-depreciation and ascetic mortification.
+For most of us in North America, fasting is a foreign and somewhat threatening notion , conjuring notions of self-depreciation and ascetic mortification.

 In Scripture, fasting is among the most common acts of religious piety.
 Yet it also comes in for severe judgment.